PaulMcB1234/CSE212_Final_Project_Paul_McBride/2-Sets.md

 With most types of data structures, the location of data is important.
 With sets, the order the data is saved and called on is largly unimportant.

 ## Order is Unimportant
+Since the order isn't necessary for us to analyze the data in the set, this opens us up for many things, which are shown in the table below.

+### Characteristics of Sets
+* Faster performance for finding, removing (pop), and adding (push)
+* No duplicates are allowed.
+This can create conflicts when two sets of data are equal or are being put into the same file location by the program, but there are ways around this.
+* The order of the sets are unimportant.
+The function Hash doesn't look at when the value was added.

+### Possible uses of Sets.
+* Finding unique values in a list.
+* Quick access to previous calculations.
+* Finding intersections and unions between two sets.

 ![](https://github.com/PaulMcB1234/CSE212_Final_Project_Paul_McBride/blob/main/Picture%20Set.jpg)